Configuring the student profile

 ⌘/

-The Profile page in TrackEd gives you an A4-printable view of each student, with four configurable sections that you control.
-Pick from hundreds of data slices covering results, attendance, NAPLAN, timetables, coaching notes, and more.
-Save the combinations your team uses most, and click through students one at a time for data conversations, parent-teacher interviews, or goal-setting sessions.
+The Profile page in TrackEd gives you an A4-printable view of each student, built from four data sections you choose yourself.
+Pick from hundreds of data slices covering results, attendance, NAPLAN, timetables, coaching notes, and more, then click through your students one at a time for data conversations, parent-teacher interviews, or goal-setting sessions.

 Common use cases: Parent-teacher interviews, student goal-setting and SET Plan meetings, attendance conversations, coaching sessions, mentoring, data review with year-level teams, and generating PDFs or PDF Bundles for staff folders.